Premarital sex: Ethnicity differences

 Different ethnic and cultural groups in America have varied religiosity and sexual attitudes.
 A study with college participants found that Asians had more conservative sexual attitudes compared to Hispanics and Euro-Americans.
 Hispanics reported sexual attitudes similar to that of Euro-Americans.
 Asian, Hispanic, and Euro-American women with high levels of spirituality were found to have a correlation between conservative sexual attitudes and perceived religiosity.
 Religiosity and religious fundamentalism most strongly predicted conservative sexual attitudes in Euro-Americans and Asians.

+In India, among the never married males who did sexual intercourse increases from 4% in age 15-17 to 23% in age 23-24 and among the never married females who did sexual intercourse increases from 2% in age 15-17 to 5% in age 23-24 as per the National Family Health Survey - 5, 2019-21.
 In the Indian city of Mumbai, research showed that among college-age students, 3% of females affirmed having premarital sex and 26% of males affirmed having premarital sex.
 Population Council, an international NGO, released a working report in 2006 showing similar statistics nationally in India, with fewer than ten percent of young females reporting having had premarital sex, compared with 15% to 30% of young males.
 In Pakistan, 11% of men were reported as having participated in pre-marital sex, although a greater percentage, 29% reported having participated in non-marital sex.